Attorneys Fees for a DUI Case in Tampa, FL

 At the end of the case, any money left in the trust account is refunded to the client.
 The cost money that we request at the beginning of the case is enough to cover all anticipated payments to third parties that arise during the case.

-Attorney fees are also higher if the DUI is charged as a felony or if the client was arrested for other charges such as a second DUI refusal to submit to chemical testing, hit and run, driving on a suspended license, possession of marijuana, or resisting arrest either with or without violence.
+Attorney fees are also higher if the client was arrested for other charges such as a second DUI refusal to submit to chemical testing, hit and run, driving on a suspended license, possession of marijuana, or resisting arrest either with or without violence.

 Call 813-250-0500 today to discuss your case.

 This article was last updated on Monday, June 4, 2018.